2012 Michigan Wolverines football team: Recruiting

-Position key

 Recruits

 Michigan's recruiting class was ranked No. 4 by Scout and No. 7 by both Rivals and ESPN.
 The program received 25 letters of intent on National Signing Day, February 1, 2012.

 Rankings

 Entering the season, Michigan was ranked No. 8 in both the AP Poll and the Coaches' Poll.
 Following its opening week loss to Alabama, Michigan dropped to No. 19 in both polls, but rose to No. 18 in the Coaches' Poll and No. 17 in the AP Poll following its victory against Air Force.
 After its victory against Massachusetts, Michigan rose to No. 17 in the Coaches' Poll, but fell to No. 18 in the AP Poll.
 Michigan dropped out of the rankings following its loss to Notre Dame, and then stayed unranked following the bye week.
 Michigan re-entered the AP Poll at No. 25 following its win against Purdue, but remained unranked in the Coaches' Poll.
 Following its victory over Illinois, Michigan rose to No. 23 in the AP Poll and re-entered the Coaches' Poll at No. 25.
 Michigan rose to No. 20 in both polls following its victory over Michigan State and entered the BCS rankings at No. 22.
 Michigan fell out of the rankings after its loss to Nebraska, and remained unranked following its victory over Minnesota.
 Michigan re-entered the rankings after its overtime win against Northwestern at No. 23 in both the AP Poll and the Coaches' Poll and No. 21 in the BCS poll.
 After its victory over Iowa, Michigan moved up to No. 20 in both the AP and Coaches' Polls and No. 19 in the BCS Poll.
 Michigan fell to No. 21 in the AP Poll and No. 24 in the Coaches' Poll, but remained at No. 19 in the BCS Poll after its loss to Ohio State.
 Michigan rose to No. 19 in the AP Poll and No. 22 in the Coaches' Poll after a bye week.
 After its loss to South Carolina in the Outback Bowl, Michigan finished the season ranked No. 24 in the AP Poll and unranked in the Coaches' Poll.